rjbohlender/CAPER/README.md

 We have implemented an alternative to the efficient resampling approach presented in Lee, Fuchsberger, Kim, and Scott (2016).
-In short, we use covariate adjusted permutation for the minor allele carriers in a gene.
+In short, we use covariate adjusted permutation while binning samples by the similarity of their odds of being a case.
 We permute the phenotype of all individuals according to their odds estimated from logistic regression.
-This only applies to methods that do not use residuals from a linear or glm fit.
-For other methods, phenotypes are uniformly shuffled.

-SKAT and SKATO are implemented using the method described by Wu, Guan, and Pankow (2016).
-The variant based statistic provides significant computational speedup over the individual based statistic, especially for very large datasets.
-Even with the computation advantage that this approach provides, it is still time consuming to permute SKAT-O.
+All methods can be used with covariate adjusted permutation.
+If the user doesn't supply a covariate file, or disables covariate adjustment, the phenotypes are shuffled uniformly.

 ## Supported Methods ##